Arkham Horror: The Card Game: A Review

 Recently I bought the critically acclaimed Arkham Horror: The Card Game. it was first produced by Fantasy Flight Games in 2016 and I had heard good things about it from its release.
 Based on the writings of H P Lovecraft, the game follows the (mis)adventures of investigators as they work their way through solving clues and fighting the horrific forces of the nightmarish creatures from the Cthulhu Mythos.

 It is primarily a two player game, but can be played as a solo game or, if a second core set is bought, up to four players and a clever, but simple, mechanism adjusts the amount of clues or damage that creatures take depending on how many players there are.
 As the name suggests, it is a card game, but feels like a good mix of a Role Playing Game and a choose Your Own Adventure.
 Each player takes a named investigator with a range of skills and a deck of cards that can alter the skill tests, provide equipment or create events that, hopefully, help them towards their goal of defeating the forces of evil.
+See the end of this review for a video on how to play the game in detail.

 Game play is deceptively simple, each investigator gets three actions per turn, which can include moving, fighting, evading enemies, or a number of other actions.
 One of the important actions involves playing a card, which means placing an asset card into the player's play area.
 This could be a weapon, piece of equipment or a skill and they stay in play until defined by the card's timing or are forced out of the player's hand by other events.
 Skill tests can be improved by discarding cards immediately (without having to use an action to 'Play' the card) which adds to the chance of passing the test.
 This allows most cards can be used in two ways and sometimes giving a tough decision whether to discard a good piece of long-term equipment for an instantaneous result!